greenhamsam/slate/source/index.html.md

 # Trades

-All of the inter-asset trades that Inves makes on our Supplier platforms.
+All of the inter-asset trades that Inves makes on our Institution platforms.
 These change the real underlying assets in our value store accounts.
 Trades are also where we move money between different value store accounts.
 This database could also be called "Inves Transactions".

 ```ruby
 require 'appia'